Aveglia/vAMPirus/helpmeoutsome.md

 ## How to cite:

-If you do use vAMPirus for your analyses, please cite using the following ->
+If you do use vAMPirus for your analyses, please cite the following ->

 Veglia, A.J. *et.al.,* 2020